pezra/pezra.github.io/_posts/2005-06-14-lawrence-lessig-and-john-hardwicke-fight-sexual-abuse-and-the-american-boychoir-school.md

 <blockquote cite='http://newyorkmetro.com/nymetro/news/features/12061/index7.html'>
   <p>
-    â€œIâ€™ve never felt angry, or really angry, at Hanson.
-Hansonâ€™s sick.
-Heâ€™s got a disease.
-The real evil isnâ€™t the Hitler.
+    "I've never felt angry, or really angry, at Hanson.
+Hanson's sick.
+He's got a disease.
+The real evil isn't the Hitler.
 The evil is the good German.
-The evil is all those people who couldâ€™ve just picked up the goddamn telephone and stopped it.â€
+The evil is all those people who could've just picked up the goddamn telephone and stopped it."
   </p>
 </blockquote>